Rodeffs/PNGconverter/README.md

 ### Usage

 ```
+-e [file]       encode the given file

--i [file] or --input-file [file]        select the input file to read from
+-d [file]       decode the given file

--o [file] or --output-file [file]       select the output file to write to
+-o [file]       output the encoded/decoded data to a given file

--e or --encode                          encoding, assumed by default

--d or --decode                          decoding
+-h [integer]    the height of the PNG to be encoded

+-w [integer]    the width of the PNG to be encoded

+NOTE: if no height or width were entered, the program will automatically pick the best resolution

+--help          display this help message
 ```

 ### Why is it useful